havdhe150692/orthogonal_convex_hull_Csharp/README.md

 **Works perfectly in general cases.
 Under developement for special cases and for fitting the definition from* On the Definition and Computation of Rectilinear Convex Hulls, Thomas Ottmann (1984)* **

+To see the source code, open Form1.cs file in every editor or click the Form1.cs file in Visual Studio and press F7.
+This is the place where all the algorithm stays.
+Program.cs is computer-generated file to make the WinForm works.
+OrthogonalObject.cs is an unused class.
+There is also a lot of unsused code in Form1.cs, for further development.
+Simply ignore it.